cristianojs/interopway/README.en-us.md

     - *TestExecuteProcedureODBC* - Execute SQL command *? = CALL Sample.PersonSets(?,?)* on the JDBC connection with parameters and describing them.

     - *TestExecuteProcedureODBC* - Execute SQL command *? = CALL Sample.PersonSets(?,?)* on the JDBC connection with parameters and describing them.

+## Basic Usage Guide

+To use interopway_xdbc, just follow the simple guide below:

+- Add the Busines Operation [(cjs.interopway.xdbc.bo.Operation](/src/cjs/interopway/xdbc/bo/Operation.cls) to Production;

+- When using a connection via **ODBC**, configure the *DSN* in ht Operating System;

+- When using a **JDBC** connection, add the driver's path to *CLASSPATH*;

+- According to the need, you can configure the *Credential* and/or *DSN* in the Business Operation settings.

+- If the *Credential* and/or *DSN* are not configured in the Business Operation, these settings must be passed to the Business Operation through the request messages, and can be assigned directly to the message, or can be added to the *Lookup Table* used in the message constructo.
+See: [cjs.interopway.xdbc.bo.BaseRequest](/src/cjs/interopway/xdbc/bo/BaseRequest.cls)

+- For the vast majority of databases, SQL commands that have parameters, it is not necessary to describe them through the properties *SQLType*, *Precision* and *Scale* of the class [cjs.interopway.xdbc.bo.ParameterDefinition] (/src/cjs/interopway/xdbc/bo/ParameterDefinition.cls).
+See: [cjs.interopway.samples.company.bo.UpdateCompanyRequest](/src/cjs/interopway/samples/company/bo/UpdateCompanyRequest.cls);